NickSpringall/workbook/workbook.md

 ## Q10 - Explain how arrays can be manipulated in JavaScript, using examples from the JavaScript programming language

 There are many ways to manipulate arrays in JavaScript.
-The primary way we ado this is through the use of built in JavaScript methods to achieve just about anything you would wish to do to an array.
+The primary way we do this is through the use of built in JavaScript methods to achieve just about anything you would wish to do to an array.

-for removing or deleting elements, the pop() and push() methods can be used to remove the last element or add a new element to the end respectively -
+For removing or deleting elements, the pop() and push() methods can be used to remove the last element or add a new element to the end respectively.

 ```js
 let someArray = [0, 1, 2, 3, 4]